utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 * All team members get access to the Private API Network.
 * Only team members added to this solution can be assigned the [API Editor](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) role in Postman APIs, enabling them to create and edit an unlimited amount of APIs.
 Team members not added to this solution will only have the [API Viewer](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) role.

+    > If team members are assigned the API Editor role in the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) and you add at least one team member to the Internal API Management solution, team members not added to this solution will no longer be assigned the API Editor role.
+They'll only be assigned the API Viewer role.

 ### API Test Automation solution

 You can add team members to the [API Test Automation solution](https://www.postman.com/solutions/api-test-automation/) to increase their usage limits for the [Collection Runner](/docs/collections/running-collections/intro-to-collection-runs/) and [monitors](/docs/monitoring-your-api/intro-monitors/).